 Hi, we're Hunter and Sarah, a husband-and-wife, luxury wedding photography team.
 We’re also educators, helping other photographers build profitable and sustainable photography businesses.

 While your phone might run out of battery or become disconnected from the internet, your business cards will show that favorite image of yours 24/7, rain or shine, internet or not.
 While “just look me up on Instagram, here’s my handle…” may work for some, not everyone keeps a smartphone full of social media apps at their fingertips (think about your parents or grandparents’ generations).
+Plus, we can’t count how many wedding venues we’ve been to that have terrible internet service!

 If your style is always changing and your “best image” is always developing, then you’ll either be handing out business cards that you’re embarrassed about, or you’ll be ordering business cards very frequently.
 And if you’re anything like we were in the early years of our business, you’ll be fooled by the logic of “For only $10 more I can get double the cards?!
 What a deal!”
-In the end, you waste paper, time and money, and end up throwing out boxes and boxes of old business cards like we did.
+In the end, you waste paper, time, and money, and end up throwing out boxes and boxes of old business cards like we did.

 —